 AUTH_HASH_SECRET - When ZoneMinder is running in hashed authenticated mode it is necessary to generate hashed strings containing encrypted sensitive information such as usernames and password.
 Although these string are reasonably secure the addition of a random secret increases security substantially.
+Note that if you are using the new token based APIs, then this field is mandatory with ZM 1.34 and above

 AUTH_HASH_IPS - When ZoneMinder is running in hashed authenticated mode it can optionally include the requesting IP address in the resultant hash.
 This adds an extra level of security as only requests from that address may use that authentication key.
 However in some circumstances, such as access over mobile networks, the requesting address can change for each request which will cause most requests to fail.
 This option allows you to control whether IP addresses are included in the authentication hash on your system.
 If you experience intermitent problems with authentication, switching this option off may help.
+It is recommended you keep this off if you use mobile apps like zmNinja over mobile carrier networks - several APNs change the IP very frequently which may result in authentication failure.